consistent-milk12/docs-md/generated_docs/console/index.md

 - <span id="style-new"></span>`const fn new() -> Self`

+  Returns an empty default style.

 - <span id="style-from-dotted-str"></span>`fn from_dotted_str(s: &str) -> Self`

+  Creates a style from a dotted string.

+  Effectively the string is split at each dot and then the

+  terms in between are applied.
+For instance `red.on_blue` will

+  create a string that is red on blue background. `9.on_12` is

+  the same, but using 256 color numbers.
+Unknown terms are

+  ignored.

 - <span id="style-apply-to"></span>`fn apply_to<D>(&self, val: D) -> StyledObject<D>` — [`StyledObject`](utils/index.md#styledobject)

+  Apply the style to something that can be displayed.

 - <span id="style-force-styling"></span>`const fn force_styling(self, value: bool) -> Self`

+  Forces styling on or off.

+  This overrides the automatic detection.

 - <span id="style-for-stderr"></span>`const fn for_stderr(self) -> Self`

+  Specifies that style is applying to something being written on stderr.

 - <span id="style-for-stdout"></span>`const fn for_stdout(self) -> Self`

+  Specifies that style is applying to something being written on stdout.

+  This is the default behaviour.

 - <span id="style-fg"></span>`const fn fg(self, color: Color) -> Self` — [`Color`](utils/index.md#color)

+  Sets a foreground color.

 - <span id="style-bg"></span>`const fn bg(self, color: Color) -> Self` — [`Color`](utils/index.md#color)

+  Sets a background color.

 - <span id="style-attr"></span>`const fn attr(self, attr: Attribute) -> Self` — [`Attribute`](utils/index.md#attribute)

+  Adds a attr.

 - <span id="style-black"></span>`const fn black(self) -> Self`